-Williams began work at NASA Dryden in September 2008, following an extensive flying career in the U.S. Air Force.
-Among NASA science deployments on which he has flown are those to Greenland, Iceland and Costa Rica in NASA's Gulfstream III carrying the UAVSAR synthetic aperture radar system.
+Williams began work at NASA in September 2008, following an extensive flying career in the U.S. Air Force.
+Among NASA science deployments on which he has flown are those to Greenland, Iceland, and Costa Rica in NASA's Gulfstream III carrying the UAVSAR synthetic aperture radar system.

 Williams holds bachelor's and master's degrees in electrical engineering, both from the California Institute of Technology.
 He is a member of the Order of Daedalians, a fraternal order of U.S. military pilots and the American Institute of Aeronautics and Astronautics.